susanBuck/notes/07_Version_Control/03_Setup_local_server.md

 <img src='http://making-the-internet.s3.amazonaws.com/vc-xampp-win-start-servers@2x.png' class='' style='max-width:723px; width:100%' alt=''>

-With XAMPP installed and your local server running, test out your first PHP script: Create a new file in your code editor and save it as `helloworld.php` in `c:/xampp/htdocs`.
+With XAMPP installed and your local server running, test out your first PHP script: Create a new file in your code editor and save it as `helloworld.php` in `c:/xampp/htdocs/`.
 This path is your local server's **Document Root** which is where you'll put all your web files and projects.
 You may want to create a shortcut to this directory, because you'll be working in it a lot.

 Paste in [this code](https://gist.github.com/susanBuck/3f133c6d64be0f6f27a9) to your `helloworld.php` file.

-Load your `helloworld.php` file in your browser ala `http://localhost/helloworld.php`.
+Load your `helloworld.php` file in your browser via `http://localhost/helloworld.php`.

 <img src='http://making-the-internet.s3.amazonaws.com/vc-confirm-localhost-working-xampp-on-win@2x.png' class='' style='max-width:579px; width:100%' alt=''>

+That's it!
+Your local server for Windows is installed, running and tested.